noesya/simple_form_bs5_file_input/README.md

-# simple_form_image_fields
+# simple_form_image_field

-A nice improvement for the image fields in [Simple Form](https://github.com/heartcombo/simple_form).
+A nice improvement for the image field in [Simple Form](https://github.com/heartcombo/simple_form).

-**Simple Form Image Fields** aims to add directs controls to your image fields in Simple Form.
+**Simple Form Image Field** aims to add directs controls to your image fields in Simple Form.